XeCrippy/AchievementUnlocker/README.md

 - * DO NOT EXIT GAME UNTIL THE PROGRAM FINISHES OR YOUR CONSOLE WILL CRASH.

 # ToDo:
-- Change the buffer address to something in XAM free memory.
+- <s>Change the buffer address to something in XAM free memory.
 I made this quick and just used free memory in my plugins memory region.
 I haven't tested whether it will work without the plugin?
-Changing to xam free memory would fix if so
+Changing to xam free memory would fix if so</s>